If you have never seen a brick rake before, you may wonder what this device can do.

 However, the brick rake is not appropriate for all situations involving mortar.

-A stone wall that has an uneven surface for example would not be suitable for a brick rake.
+For example, a stone wall with an uneven surface would not be suitable for a brick rake.

 This is because the surface will not be flat and allow the desired depth to be set.